YETI Panga 100L Review

 In driving Chilean rain and tested Teton River submersions, we had no breach of the Panga.
 For the demonstrated waterproof performance, you must close the zipper entirely with a firm tug at the very end.
 It is a strenuous move but gets easier as the zipper "breaks in" a bit.

 You have all the information you need to choose.
 You are the one that has to balance the price of the Panga against its functionality.
 If you will benefit greatly from the performance attributes, you won't mind the price.
-If you can make another product work, that product will potentially save you hundreds of dollars.
+If you can make another product work, that product will save you hundreds of dollars.
+No bag in our review approaches half the price of the Yeti Panga 100.